blueraleigh/squamatabase/README.md

 be regurgitated by forced palpation.
 Glaudas et al. (2017) have noted that these sources of information can provide different pictures of the prey spectrum for Bitis arietans (Puff Adder).

+# Data archives

+Each new release (corresponding to the addition of new data or new functionality) is archived in the Zenodo data repository and receives a DOI number listed at the top of this repository.
+Users who simply want the raw data without bothering with package installation can download the diet.csv file in the inst/ directory.

 # Installation